Cray-HPE/docs-csm/operations/fm_on_baremetal/Enabling_FM_On_Baremetal_Post_CSM_Upgrade.md

 The FabricManager subrole has been introduced to facilitate FMN node discovery and configuration.
 Corresponding updates have been made to `ncn_nodes.yaml` and `ncn_initrd.yaml` to support customization of the FMN base image— a non-Kubernetes image containing only essential artifacts.
 This customization is performed using the `csm.fm.baremetal` Ansible role, executed under the `Management_FabricManager` host.
 The following steps detail the process for generating the FMN base image with the required components and deploying it to FMN nodes.

-### Create the base image (only base OS; no Fabric Manager) for FMN
+### Create FMN base image (only base OS; no Fabric Manager)

-Adapt and customize the current NCN Kubernetes image for compatibility with FMN node requirements [../../operations/configuration_management/Management_Node_Image_Customization.md]
+Adapt and customize the current NCN Kubernetes image for compatibility with FMN node requirements.
+See (../../operations/configuration_management/Management_Node_Image_Customization.md)

-#### Fabric Manager Boot Preparation
+#### FMN Boot Preparation

 Create `sat bootprep` configuration file (`fmn_bootprep.yaml`) for FMN as below.